pywbem/pywbem/docs/intro.rst

 The following table lists the prerequisite operating system packages along with their version requirements for installing and running pywbem, for the supported operating systems and Linux distributions.
+This list is for reference only, because the installation steps in the previous sections already take care of getting these packages installed.

 The prerequisite operating system packages for developing pywbem are not listed in this table; you can find them in section